 With over 25 albums to his credit, Bruce Cockburn is one of Canada’s greatest singer/songwriters.
 His music and words have had a profound influence on generations.
 His political and environmental consciousness and his respect for human rights and world cultures make his music unique and inspiring.
 His latest CD is: Circles in the Stream

 Mike Marqusee wrote a number of books on politics and popular culture, including Redemption Song, an acclaimed study of Muhammad Ali.
 His book on Bob Dylan is Wicked Messenger.
-An American, he lived in London for 30 years.
 He died in 2015.